Saric-Group/trimem_sbeady/README.md

-# TriLmp
+# TriLMP

-**TriLmp** is a modified version of the **Trimem** python package for the Monte Carlo simulation of lipid membranes according to the Helfrich theory [^Helfrich1973].
-It allows for the direct use for MD simulations in connection with LAMMPS via the python interface of the latter.
-Hereby the calculation of the surface repulsion is dealt with by LAMMPS instead of Trimem.
+**TriLMP** is a modified version of the [**TriMEM**](https://github.com/bio-phys/trimem) python package, which performs (Hybrid) Monte Carlo simulations of lipid membranes according to the Helfrich theory [^Helfrich1973].
+TriLMP couples TriMEM to [LAMMPS](https://github.com/lammps/lammps) via the python interface of the latter.
+Within TriLMP, the Dynamically Triangulated network (DTN) is a LAMMPS molecule made of particles (network vertices) that are connected through bonds (network edges).
+Throughout the simulation, TriLMP uses TriMEM to compute the Helfrich Hamiltonian as well as to obtain the list of vertices that have to be updated to ensure fluidity.
+At each MD step, TriMEM provides the force acting on each vertex in the network to LAMMPS through TriLMP so that vertices in the network move according to LAMMPS' time-integrators.
+At a prescribed frequency (see docs), TriLMP informs LAMMPS to update the network connectivity by removing and creating new bonds between particles in the molecule.
+Additionally, the calculation of the surface repulsion, which prevents the network from self-intersecting, is dealt with by LAMMPS instead of TriMEM.
 For details on how to use the package, please refer to the HowTo_TriLMP.md file.

 [^Helfrich1973]: Helfrich, W. (1973) Elastic properties of lipid bilayers:
   Theory and possible experiments.
 Zeitschrift für Naturforschung C,